By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on tripped on pavement claims.

 If you have had an accident on the pavement, think about why or how it happened.
 Was the pavement uneven?
 Were there broken slabs?
 Was it icy?
 Were there items left in the way cluttering the path?
 If the answer to any of these questions is yes, then depending on the circumstances, you may have good reason to seriously think about claiming for a pavement fall.

-Legal Helpline are experts in the personal injury claims industry and can help and advise you on the best steps to take to make successful pedestrian accident claims.
+Legal Helpline is an expert in the personal injury claims industry and can help and advise you on the best steps to take to make successful pedestrian accident claims.

 Jump to a Section